 Improvements in ART and the expansion of ART province-wide has led to very low numbers of recorded AIDS cases across BC.
-However, interpreting trends in AIDS cases is challenging as AIDS reporting is passive in BC and it is likely that they are under reported across all Health Authorities.
+However, interpreting trends in AIDs cases is challenging as AIDs reporting is passive in BC and it is likely that they are under reported across all Health Authorities.
 In addition to under reporting, methods of reporting AIDS cases are inconsistent across HA's and do not truly reflect the current reality of new AIDS diagnoses.
 Efforts will need to be made to improve under and inconsistent reporting of AIDS cases across all HA's.
 The table below shows AIDS cases using three definitions.
-First, AIDS cases were defined as the number of physician-reported AIDS defining illness (ADI) in a given year.
-AIDS case reporting is a passive process and physicians can voluntarily report AIDS cases to the BCCDC or DTP.
-As such, we have plotted both BCCDC reports and DTP reported AIDS cases.
-We also show the proportion of persons initiating ART with a CD4<200 cells/μL.
+First, AIDS cases were defined as the number of physicianreported AIDs defining illness (ADI) in a given year.
+AIDs case reporting is a passive process; as such, we have plotted DTP reported AIDS cases as well as the proportion of persons initiating ART with a CD4<200 cells/μL.